+\paragraph{Variational Inference based on SGD dynamic} Instead of an MCMC algorithm, SGD dynamic can be used as a variational inference method to learn a distribution by using Laplace approximation.
+Laplace approximation fits a Gaussian posterior by using the maximum a posteriori estimate as the mean and the inverse of the Hessian $\matr{H}$ of the loss (assuming the loss is the log likelihood) as covariance matrix:

+Computing $\matr{H}^{-1}$ is usually intractable for large neural network architectures.
+Thus, approximations are used, most of the time by analysing the variance of the gradient descent algorithm \cite{ritter2018a, MaddoxDL2019, Khan2018FastAS}.
+However, if those methods are able to capture the fine shape of one mode of the posterior, they cannot fit multiple modes.

-In \cite{NIPS2017_7219} the authors propose to use warm restarts to get different point estimate networks instead of fitting a parametric distribution.
-This method, called deep ensembles (see Fig.~\ref{fig:posteriorexpl}), has been used in the past to perform model averaging, but the main contribution of \cite{NIPS2017_7219} is to show that it enables well calibrated error estimates.
-While the authors of \cite{NIPS2017_7219} claim that their method is non-Bayesian, it has been shown that their approach can be understood from a Bayesian point of view \cite{WilsonDL2020, pearce2018uncertainty}, especially if regularization is used (i.e., a prior is implied), the different points estimates should correspond to modes of a Bayesian posterior.
-To be truly Bayesian the relative posterior probability of those different modes should be accounted for during model averaging.
-This can be interpreted as approximating the posterior with a distribution parametrized as multiple dirac deltas, which can be considered to be some sort of variational inference, even if for such variational distribution it is impossible to compute the ELBO in a sense that is meaningful for traditional optimization:
+Lakshminarayanan \etal~\cite{NIPS2017_7219} proposed using warm restarts to obtain different point estimate networks instead of fitting a parametric distribution.
+This method, called deep ensembles; see Figure~\ref{fig:posteriorexpl} and Algorithm~\ref{alg:deepensembles}, has been used in the past to perform model averaging.
+The main contribution of \cite{NIPS2017_7219} was to show that it enables well-calibrated error estimates.
+While Lakshminarayanan \etal~\cite{NIPS2017_7219} claim that their method is non-Bayesian, it has been shown that their approach can still be understood from a Bayesian point of view \cite{WilsonDL2020, pearce2018uncertainty}.
+When regularization is used, the different point estimates should correspond to modes of a Bayesian posterior.
+This can be interpreted as approximating the posterior with a distribution parametrized as multiple Dirac deltas, \ie